dpb587/boshua/README.md

       }
     }

-Fetch jobs and packages of a release...
+Fetch jobs and packages of a release (this would need to error if the analysis had not been performed? better to recommend analysis?)...

     {
       release(name: "openvpn", version: "5.1.0") {